 Engagement 2.0 involves a range of activities and initiatives that foster bonding, motivation, and joy in your workplace.
 They elevate relationships and address the whole person, not just the person currently on shift.

-While there are endless ways to get folks engaged, we’ve collected 25 ideas and activities that are best suited for those working in a restaurant environment.
+We’ve collected 25 employee engagement ideas and activities that are best suited for those working in a restaurant environment.
 Here’s how you can activate your employees and wake them up from simply going through the motions:

 Back of House